armor-code/agent/Agent-on-Ubuntu.md

 **Notes:**

- 1. A separate service file is needed for each service which should be reachable from ArmorcodeList item
+ 1. A separate service file is needed for each service which should be reachable from Armorcode
  2. Above instructions can be adjusted for any other Linux based OS.